Save on pet insurance for your pet

 The insurer’s reputation.
 Research the brand that sells the insurance as well as the underwriter.
 How long have they been in business?
 Do they have many positive or negative customer reviews?
 Check the Better Business Bureau to find out whether they’ve received many complaints or have been the subject of any lawsuits.

 Comparing pet insurance policies is no one’s idea of fun, but a little bit of hard work now could be well worth it in the future.
-It could mean the difference between providing your pet with the best possible care and facing a heartbreaking decision, so shop around before deciding which pet insurance plan is right for your dog.
+It could mean the difference between providing your pet with the best possible care and facing a heartbreaking decision, so shop around before deciding on the best pet insurance plan for your dog.